projekta2/projekta2/README.md

 ## If you're a potential client or employer

-**Clients:** Both extensions are live and available to install or buy today.
-The best way to evaluate my work is to use it.
+**Clients:** All three extensions are live and available to install or buy today.
+The best way to evaluate my work is to use them.
 If you have a specific use case or want a custom extension built, reach out.

 **Employers / freelance:** I bring an unusual combination — production-level visual design and working knowledge of Chrome Extension APIs, AI integration, and JavaScript from scratch.
 I care deeply about UX that doesn't require a tutorial.

+**Open-source community:** I also maintain two public resources — [Build Logs](https://github.com/projekta2/build-logs) (engineering decisions) and [PR Review Canvas](https://github.com/projekta2/pr-review-canvas) (code review kit).
+Both are open to contributions and feedback.

 <br />